fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-vertical-distances.md

 ## FIXM representation of vertical distances

-FIXM supports the representation of altitudes expressed in feet or meters (FIXM construct ‘Altitude’), of altitudes expressed as flight level number or standard metric level (FIXM construct ‘FlightLevel’) and of ellipsoid heights & heights SFC expressed in feet or meter (FIXM construct ‘Height’ used in conjunction with a VerticalReference).
+FIXM supports the representation of altitudes expressed in feet or meters (FIXM construct `Altitude`), of altitudes expressed as flight level number or standard metric level (FIXM construct `FlightLevel`) and of ellipsoid heights & heights SFC expressed in feet or meter (FIXM construct `Height` used in conjunction with a `VerticalReference`).

 <img src=".//media/image23.png" style="width:5.97761in;height:4.0142in" />

-These vertical distances are specialisations of the generic class Measure which serves as the parent class for all measure types including speeds, angles, pressures, temperatures etc. Therefore, altitudes, flight levels and heights are always encoded as double values, although integer values are expected.
+These vertical distances are specialisations of the generic class `Measure` which serves as the parent class for all measure types including speeds, angles, pressures, temperatures etc. Therefore, altitudes, flight levels and heights are always encoded as double values, although integer values are expected.
 “Double Integer” conversion can be handled